Shih-Fen Cheng

 Singapore 178902

-Shih-Fen Cheng is a Principal Research Scientist at Amazon, working on optimizing inventory placement, supplier efficiency, and peak event readiness for Amazon Japan.
-He is also an Associate Professor of Computer Science at Singapore Management University.
-He received his Ph.D. degree in industrial and operations engineering from the University of Michigan, Ann Arbor, and B.S.E. degree in mechanical engineering from the National Taiwan University.
+Shih-Fen Cheng is an Associate Professor of Computer Science at Singapore Management University, specializing in the modeling and optimization of complex systems at the intersection of engineering and business.
+He holds a Ph.D. in industrial and operations engineering from the University of Michigan, Ann Arbor and a B.S.E. in mechanical engineering from National Taiwan University.

 news